felipenoris/XLSX.jl/docs/src/formatting.md

     formats are created by applying the `setAttribute()` functions described above.

-    Dynamic conditional formatting, using the native Excel conditional format functionality, is possible using the `setConditionalFormat()` function, giving access to many of Excels's options (but not yet all of them).
+    Dynamic conditional formatting, using the native Excel conditional format functionality, is possible using the `setConditionalFormat()` function, giving access to many of Excel's options (but not yet all of them).

 ### Static conditional formats